Didactic Programs in Dietetics

 Goal 2.
 The program will provide graduates with basic knowledge and skills that will prepare them for continued professional growth and development in the field of nutrition and dietetics.

 - Objective 2f.
-At least 90% of supervised practice program directors will report that they are satisfied or very satisfied with the knowledge and skills of program graduates.
+At least 90% of supervised practice program directors will report that they are satisfied or very satisfied with the problem solving and critical thinking skills of WVU DPD program graduates.

 Program outcomes data are available on request.